uislambekov/TDAvec/python/README.md

 * **macOS**: Xcode Command Line Tools (xcode-select --install)
 * **Linux**: gcc/clang and Python development headers (python3-dev)

-In order to check if the intallation process was completed, you can run python and evaluate the following lines:
+In order to check if the installation process was completed, you can run python and evaluate the following lines:

     > from tdavec import test_package
     > X, D, PS = test_package()